NERC-CEH/plankton_ml/DVC.md

 Bash script provided to automate this - read all the filenames from the CSV that intake was using as a catalog, use `dvc import-url` to create tracking information for them in a `data` directory, and then commit all the tracking information to this git repository.

 `bash scripts/intake_to_dvc.sh`

+### Define pipeline stages

+We want a [dvc.yaml](https://dvc.org/doc/user-guide/project-structure/dvcyaml-files) to keep our pipeline definition(s) in.

+Each script is converted to a stage; pass the output of one as the input of the next as a directory path (the `-d` switch).

+Option of a `params.yaml` with the `-p` switch which stores hyperparameters / initialisation values per stage.